arthurhughes27/HIPC-comparison-V2/README.md

 It uses publically available data from the Human Immune Project Consortium's ImmuneSignatures2 project.
 The raw data used for this project can be found at [immunespace.org](immunespace.org) and is not stored on this repository.

+Figures and results data may be generated from the R scripts in the /analysis folder, but will not be uploaded to this repository until the completion of the project.

 The work focuses on developing and applying reproducible, well-documented analysis workflows for:

  - the preprocessing of public vaccine transcriptomic datasets,